Italian spring offensive

 The Italian spring offensive, also known as Operazione Primavera (Operation Spring), was an offensive of the Greco-Italian War that lasted from 9 to 16 March 1941.
-The offensive was the last Italian attempt of the war to defeat the Greek forces, which had already advanced deep into Albanian territory.
+The offensive was the last Italian attempt of the war to defeat the Greek forces, which had already advanced deep into Italian-controlled Albania.
 The opening of the offensive was supervised by the Italian dictator Benito Mussolini but ended a week later in complete failure.

 Background

 On 28 October 1940, Fascist Italy declared war upon Greece.
 The Italian 9th Army and 11th Army invaded north-west Greece from Albania.
 They were soon pushed back and the Greek army launched a counter-attack deep into Albanian territory.
 In February 1941, intensive preparations to strengthen the Italian front line began.
 By the end of the month, the 15 Italian divisions fighting in Albania had been reinforced by an additional ten divisions.
 In order to raise the morale of the soldiers, Benito Mussolini ordered the units to be accompanied by the most aggressive fascist cadres and also by government ministers and high-ranking officials.